-30% of your grade is determined by a final exam on Thursday, December 8 from 12:30 p.m. to 2 p.m.
-This exam will contain both multiple choice and short answer questions.
+30% of your grade is determined by a final exam on Wednesday, December 7 from 5:30 to 7:30 p.m.
+This exam will contain both multiple choice and short answer questions, as well as questions on any of the five journal articles assigned throughout the course of the semester.
 It is not cumulative.